 - Rice: you can make rice flour and use it as a thickening agent.

-- Barley, Buckwheat, Quinoa and Millett: see how many different grains we can mill?
+- Barley, Buckwheat, Quinoa, and Millett: it’s amazing how many different grains we can mill!

 - Oat, Groats: so many people are using oat flour these days.